Dakreen/cs50x/week_1/README.md

-# CS50x – Week 1: Mario (More Comfortable)

-## Goal

-Build a **double half-pyramid** (à la *Super Mario Bros*) based on user input, using nested loops and formatted output.

-## Description

-This program prompts the user for a height between `1` and `8` and then prints a **side-by-side pyramid** of that height.
-Each level of the pyramid consists of hashes (`#`) aligned with the proper number of leading spaces.
-A gap of two spaces separates the left and right halves.

-This is part of CS50x Week 1's problem set — “Mario (more comfortable)”.

-## Logic

-- Input is validated to accept integers between 1 and 8.
-- For each row:
-  - Print spaces on the left
-  - Print `#` characters (left side)
-  - Print 2 spaces
-  - Print `#` characters (right side)

-## Technologies

-- Language: C
-- Tools: CS50 Library (`cs50.h`), `clang` compiler
-- Environment: [CS50.dev](https://cs50.dev) or local setup with CS50 lib installed

-## Note

-> This program uses the `cs50.h` library for simplified user input (`get_int()`).
-> To compile it outside CS50.dev, make sure the CS50 library is installed — or rewrite input using standard C (`scanf()`).

-## 📁 File

-- `mario.c`: Main source code

-## ✍️ Personal Note

-> I found this problem quite easy — I already have some basic experience with programming, so working with loops and conditions felt natural.
-Still, it's a fun warm-up exercise before diving into more complex problems like “Credit”.

 # CS50x – Week 1: Credit

 ## Goal

 Implement a program in C that **validates credit card numbers** using [Luhn’s algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) and determines the **type of card** (AMEX, MASTERCARD, or VISA).

----

 ## Description